 Sometimes you want to be subtle.
 Not make too many waves.
 Just be chill.
 And other times, you say, “F*** that.”
 This is an example of the latter.

-Luckily, pink gaming accessories are abundant through blatant stereotyping to appeal to female gamers.
+Luckily, pink streamer accessories are abundant through blatant stereotyping to appeal to female gamers.
 So if you think your room would look pretty in pink, you’ll have plenty of possibilities.

 5. Nano Cliche